Romanian Car Brands

 El Car Logo

-A manufacturing company engaged in the production of urban and intercity buses of the Igero brand.
-Located in Bucharest, where its Romprim plant is located.
-The founder of the company is engineer Dorian Igescu, who named the brand after his surname.
+El Car is a manufacturing company that produces urban and intercity buses of the Igero brand.
+It is located in Bucharest, where its Romprim plant is located.
+The company’s founder is engineer Dorian Igescu, who named the brand after his surname.
 El Car’s foundation was in 2003 when the future owner of a large automobile company assembled the first bus right in his garage.
 For a long time, the company has been cooperating with a specialized company, Roman.

 Ford Romania